slartibartfast2/deploy4ebs/README.md

 # How to call in Java (for Local Directory)

-Before call from Java you must create a file named deploy4ebs.properties otherwise you will get file not found exception.
-You can find sample propery file under project directory.
+Before call from Java you must create a file named deploy4ebs.properties otherwise you will get fileNotFound exception.
+You can find sample property file under project directory.

     // Create EBS Deployment Package From Local Directory. long startTime = System.currentTimeMillis();